IBM-Cloud/docs/services/mobilepush/c_android_enable.md

 ###Initialize the client Push SDK

 ```
-//Initialize client Push SDK for Java
+Initialize client Push SDK for Java
 MFPPush push = MFPPush.getInstance();
-push.initialize(getApplicationContext());
+push.initialize(getApplicationContext(), "AppGUID");
 ```
+####AppGUID
+{: AppGUID}

+This is the AppGUID key of the Push Notifications service.

 ## Registering Android devices
 {: #android_register}

-Use the `IMFPush.register()` API to register the device with a push notification service.
+Use the `IMFPush.register()` API to register the device with Push Notification service.
 For registering for Android devices, you first add the Google Cloud Messaging (GCM) information in the Bluemix push service configuration dashboard.
 For more information, see [Configuring credentials for Google Cloud Messaging](t_push_provider_android.html).

 Copy and paste the following code snippets into your Android mobile application.

 ```
 	//Register Android devices
-	push.register(new MFPPushResponseListener<String>() {
+	push.registerDevice(new MFPPushResponseListener<String>() {
 	    @Override
 	    public void onSuccess(String deviceId) {
 	           //handle success here